JuperoDev/w3-project/README.md

 ```
 ### Melee Weapons.

+**"meleeWeapons"**: Array.

-**"meleeWeapons"**: An array of objects, each representing a melee weapon with the following properties:
+ _An array of objects, each representing a melee weapon with the following properties:_

 **"name"**: String.